top of page

 Consultant’s Perspective: What Works

-• Visible compliance: Highlight NABL/NABH certifications prominently
+• Visible compliance: Highlight NABL/NABH certifications prominently.

-• Transparent reporting with explanations and second-opinion options
+• Transparent reporting with explanations and second-opinion options.

-• Patient experience design (clear communication, shorter wait times)
+• Patient experience design (clear communication, shorter wait times).

-• Doctor engagement programs to build referral credibility
+• Doctor engagement programs to build referral credibility.

 A key insight: